ayham-1/ayham.xyz/content/projects/_index.md

 Last Update: 2021-10-24
 Creation Date: 2021-09-21
 Description:
 An application that allows users to convert between currencies on the fly using the camera.
 Currently the application is available on Google Play Store.

 ## cd proj/PaperTrader

 ![papertrader.webp](pix/proj/papertrader.webp "papertrader")
 Development Status: *Archived*
 Project Link: [github.com/ayham-1/PaperTrader](https://github.com/ayham-1/PaperTrader)
-last update: 2021-12-24
+Last update: 2021-12-24
-creation date: 2020-05-02
+Creation date: 2020-05-02
-description:
+Description:
-the opensource cross-platform paper trading platform for learning assets trading. this project has a basic architecture, and the only part that currently works is accounts &amp; database management w/ the server-client 1-1 model.
+The opensource cross-platform paper trading platform for learning assets trading. this project has a basic architecture, and the only part that currently works is accounts &amp; database management w/ the server-client 1-1 model.

 ## cd proj/fixmydownloads